mikkelbue/tinyDA/README.md

 ![](https://github.com/mikkelbue/tinyDA/blob/main/misc/tinyDA.png)

 # tinyDA
-Delayed Acceptance (Christen & Fox, 2005) MCMC sampler with finite-length subchain sampling and adaptive error modelling.

-This is intended as a simple, lightweight implementation, with minimal dependencies, i.e. nothing beyond the SciPy stack.
+Multilevel Delayed Acceptance MCMC sampler with finite-length subchain sampling and adaptive error modelling.
+This is intended as a simple, lightweight implementation, with minimal dependencies, i.e. nothing beyond the SciPy stack and ArviZ.
 It is fully imperative and easy to use!

+For instructions, have a look at the [documentation](https://tinyda.readthedocs.io/en/latest/), the [examples](https://github.com/mikkelbue/tinyDA/tree/main/examples) or the [usage section below](#usage).

 ## Installation
 tinyDA can be installed from PyPI: